neohaskell/NeoHaskell/context/collections.md

 - `empty`: Constructs an empty collection

-- `wrap`: Constructs a collection of one element
+- `yield`: Constructs a collection of one element

 ## Basic functions